HoRaMusic/RadioMusic-ComplexVCO/README.md

 Licence and versions:

 This is a work in progress (V0.1), a lot can be improved in the code but all seems to be working and doesn't use too much CPU or memory.
-This software is under GNU licence (see teensy-vult-osc.ino or GNU licence for more informations), it is developed with the teensy audio library and the "vult" "transcompiler for high performance DSP" https://modlfo.github.io/vult/
+This software is under GNU licence (see teensy-vult-osc.ino or GNU licence for more informations), it is developed with the teensy audio library and the "vult" "transcompiler for high performance DSP". https://modlfo.github.io/vult/

 What is Complex VCO V0.1?

 It is an alternative firmware for the music thing modular "radio music" or "chord organ" module.
-This used a teensy 3.1 and the complex oscillator code is made with the vult transcompiler just like complex oscillator developed for VCV rack by "hora music" https://www.hora-music.com
+This used a teensy 3.1 and the complex oscillator code is made with the vult transcompiler just like complex oscillator developed for VCV rack by "hora music". https://www.hora-music.com

 Main features: